erinnacland/erinnacland.github.io/README.md

 ## Step 4: Customize your graph

+To add a title use `title` and grid lines can be toggled on via `showgrid` (options: T or F)

+For the axes:
-To add a title and axis labels to your plot use 'title' 'ylab' 'xlab'.
-To alter the legend text use 'leg.txt' and to move its location use 'leg.loc'
+- Add axis labels to your plot with `ylab` and `xlab`
+- The limits of the y-axis can be set with `ylim`
+- Changing the x-axis limits requires altering the Mplus syntax: ```LOOP(pred,-2,2,0.1)```

+For the legend:
+- Alter the legend text use `leg.txt`
+- Move legend location use `leg.loc` (options: "top", "topleft", "topright", "bottom", "bottomleft", "bottomright")
+- Change the size of the text use `leg.cex`
+- Set the colour of the legend box border `leg.b.col`

+For the lines:
+- Change line width with `lwid`
+- Confidence interval line types with `linetypes` (options: “blank”, “solid”, “dashed”,“dotted”, “dotdash”, “longdash”, “twodash”).
+You can also specify a number here to fully control the line gaps (e.g., c("24","24") or c("1223","1223"))

 ```
 mplus.plot.loop('/Users/Location/filename.gh5',